porterbmoody/balmingilead/content/posts/Reconciling faith with other issues.md

 tags: ["Apologetics", "Doctrine", "Cult", "Mormonism", "Bible", "Book of Mormon", "Joseph Smith"]
 ---

-If anyone is wrestling with church history or other church topics such as:
+If anyone is wrestling with church history or other church topics, this is the right place to find some answers.
+There are general principles that apply to people who wrestle with faith struggles, and general way to overcome them.
+I personally have had times where I wrestle with maintaining faith along with learning new information that might at first seem contradictory to my original faith.

+The following is a list of issues that I have become aware of that have possibly caused many members to struggle with their faith:
 - Joseph Smith and polygamy, Brigham Young and polygamy, Wilford Woodruff and polygamy
 - The Church of Jesus Christ of Latter Day Saints methods of handling the tithing funds and investments
 - church finances, Ensign Peak Advisors reports to the SEC